MrScruffles/ScufflCardGame/README.md

 **Extras**
 - This project will be open - sourced once it goes into a playable state.
 - Playable .exe files will be published.
 (Extract Zip Files)
+- Let me know if you want an exported package for different platform.
 - MIT Licence was added.
 [May 6, 2021]